AHeroicLlama/Mappalachia/User_Guides/Customization.md

 This option brings up a dialog which allows you to tweak the percentage brightness of the underlying map image.
 Enter any value from 5% to 300%.

 ### Background Image
 Change the background image of the map.
-Except 'None', these options only apply when 'Commonwealth' is the selected space.
+Only The Commonwealth, Far Harbor, and Nuka-World have the 'normal' option.
-- Normal: The standard in-game pause menu map.
+- Normal: The standard in-game Pip-Boy map.
-- Satellite: A top-down render of the Commonwealth world.
+- Satellite: A top-down render of the space.
 - None: No background (Useful for further edits).

 ### Highlight Water